zuozhenggh/learning-library/oci-library/developer-adoption/labs/oracle-service-operator-kubernetes/OKE/Create-oke-cluster.md

       - NAME: Provide a name (oke-cluster in this example)
       - COMPARTMENT: Choose your compartment
-      - CHOOSE VISIBILITY TYPE: Public
+      - Kubernetes API Endpoint: Public Endpoint
+      - Kubernetes Worker Nodes: Private Worker Nodes
-      - SHAPE: Choose a VM shape
+      - SHAPE: Choose a VM shape of your choice
       - NUMBER OF NODES: 1

 5. Click **Next** and Click "**Create Cluster**".